VEMBARASI24/fwd-ex1/README.md

 # EX01 Developing a Simple Webserver
+## Register number: 212224220120
 ## Date:18.03.2025

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html pages and display the list of tabulation in a website.

 ## DESIGN STEPS:
 ### Step 1: